Gana Misra

 Real Talk: The Migration Calculus

-Full migration makes sense primarily for companies that can honestly answer "yes" to most of these questions: Is your operational headquarters in Texas or planning to relocate?
+Full migration makes sense primarily for companies that can answer "yes" to most of these questions: Is your operational headquarters in Texas or planning to relocate?
 Does your investor base skew toward retail or regional investors rather than large institutional blocks?
 Are you comfortable being part of an evolving regulatory framework?
 Would pioneer status enhance your brand identity?

 3. Strategic Monitoring: The Wait-and-See Approach